MD2B - Myeloproliferative Disorders

 Clinical Presentation

-• History: Majority of cases are asymptomatic, but symptoms can include headaches, dizziness, visual changes, tinnitus, erythromelalgia, pruritis, gout, hemorrhagic events in 25% of patients (nose/GI bleeds) and thrombotic events in 33% (strokes, MI, hepatic vein thrombosis in 10%)
+• History: Majority of cases are asymptomatic and discovered incidentally, but symptoms can include headaches, dizziness, visual changes, tinnitus, erythromelalgia, pruritis, gout, hemorrhagic events in 25% of patients (nose/GI bleeds) and thrombotic events in 33% (strokes, MI, hepatic vein thrombosis in 10%).

 • Labs: Chronically elevated Hgb, elevated RBC mass (to exclude relative polycythemia), normal arterial oxygen saturation; thrombocytosis, leukocytosis, normal LAP score, elevated vitamin B12 level, hyperuricemia.